ovh/cds/docs/content/building-pipelines/building-pipelines.variables.md

 ## Shell Environment Variable

-All CDS variables, except `password type` can use used as plain environment variable.
+All CDS variables, except `password type` can be used as plain environment variable.

 Theses lines will have the same output